Sandbox47/upgraded-ballotsnarks/QuickStart.md

 - `"testCircuits"`: A list of circuits used in the test suite.
 This equates to the parameter `<circuit>` in the individual benchmarks.
 - `"bitsVotes"`: A list of bit counts used in the test suite.
 This equates to the parameter `<bits>` in the individual benchmarks.
 - `"nCand"`: A list of candidate counts used in the test suite.
 This equates to the election type specific parameter `nVotes` or `nCand` in the individual benchmarks depending on the election type.
-- `"electionTypes"`: A list of election tpyes used in the test suite.
+- `"electionTypes"`: A list of election types used in the test suite.
 This equates to the parameter `<election>` in the individual benchmarks.

 Additionally, the config file contains some presets for other election type specific parameters such as `ap` and `bp` in BTS elections.

 We provide a prepared config file with snark `groth16` and elliptic curve `twistedEdwards`.

-The test suites containing all test cases specified in `testConfig.json` are then created seperatly for the circuits `voting`, `encryption` and `combined`.
+The test suites containing all test cases specified in `testConfig.json` are then created separately for the circuits `voting`, `encryption` and `combined`.
 By running the command `python3 testSuite.py` in the folder `src/benchmarks/testSuites`, we create the test suites `testSuiteVoting.json`, `testSuiteEncryption.json` and `testSuiteCombined.json` in the same folder.
 We provide prepared test suites for the test cases specified in our prepared `testConfig.json` file.

-In order to run all of the test cases specified in a test suite `testSuite<circuit>.json`, we run the command
+In order to run all the test cases specified in a test suite `testSuite<circuit>.json`, we run the command
 ```bash
 python3 benchmarkTestSuite.py testSuites/testSuite<circuit>.json
 ```